ayoleon/Java2-Labs/README.md

 - Event-driven programming for real-world applications like a customer checkout system.
 - Basic networking concepts using Java sockets (ServerSocket, Socket)
 - Recursive programming and comparison with iterative solutions
+- Basic sorting algorithms (Bubble Sort) and performance analysis
+- Comparing Java collection types: ArrayList, LinkedList, HashMap, and their use cases

 ## Course Progression
 These labs reflect a progression from foundational Java concepts to more advanced, real-world application development.
-Later labs build directly on earlier ones, expanding functionality and introducing new programming paradigms such as graphical user interfaces, event-driven design, file input/output, menu-based application structure, algorithmic thinking through recursion, and basic networking concepts such as client-server communication.
+Later labs build directly on earlier ones, expanding functionality and introducing new programming paradigms such as graphical user interfaces, event-driven design, file input/output, menu-based application structure, algorithmic thinking through recursion, basic networking concepts such as client-server communication, algorithmic thinking with sorting (Bubble Sort), and comparing different list types and mapping structures for appropriate use in applications using Java's Collection Framework.

 ---